-- Its name also derives from another mutually shared trait.
-That’s the fact the drops of a form of mucilage present on the leaves.
-These drops accumulate at the tips of the leaves of all known forms of these plants.
+- In addition, the name Sundew also derives from another mutually shared trait.
+That’s the fact the drops of a form of mucilage present on the exterior of the leaves.
+These drops accumulate at the tips of the foliage of all known forms of these plants.
 The various types also vary significantly in form and size.
 The genus also occurs on every continent except Antarctica.

-Sundew Physical Characteristics
+Sundew Physical Description

 Sundew Distribution, Habitat, and Ecology

 The truly impressive Sundew has a nearly global range.
 In point of fact, the genus occurs as far north as portions of Alaska, in the United States.
 Further, to the south, its range also extends as far as the country of New Zealand.
 Yet, the greatest diversity of species within the group still exists in Australia.
 That stands as true due to the remarkable fact that roughly half of all the presently recognized species live there.